-Why And How To Save Seeds In Your Own Garden
+Why And How To Store Seeds In Your Own Garden

 Seed savers have been around for thousands of years.
-In fact, before commercially available seeds were a thing, gardeners and farmers have been saving them and other reproductive materials from vegetables, grain, herbs, and flowers to be used for the next planting season.
+In fact, before commercially available seeds were a thing, gardeners and farmers have been saving seeds and other reproductive materials from vegetables, grain, herbs, and flowers to be used for the next planting season.

 Reasons For Storing Seed From Your Garden

 - It Saves You Money.
 Let’s face it, some home gardeners actually started with the intent of growing their own healthy food.
 Today, seed packets can cost up to $30 each.
 And if you intend to grow a diverse garden, then the prices can easily shoot up.
 If you want to push your frugal ways even further, then knowing how to save seeds from your own vegetable garden can and will save you money.

 - You Can Keep Growing Your Favorite Variety.
 It’s not always easy to find your favorite variety on the market.
 And the truth is commercial seed producers tend to base their production on the number of seed packets they sell every year.
 If your favorite pepper doesn’t sell well, you’re less likely to find them in the catalog.